aryacliche/Algorithmic-Design-of-4x4-switch/README.md

 # How to attack this assignment
 1. We will first study the way that the 2x2 switch works.
 Using that information, we can devise the 4x4 one as well : `DONE`
-2. Then we understand the way the C code for it works
+2. Then we understand the way the C code for it works : `DONE`
-3. Write the C code for the 4x4 case
+3. Write the C code for the 4x4 case : `DONE`
-4. Convert the C code into Aa code
+4. Convert the C code into Aa code : `DOING`
+	1. Output Daemon : `Remaining`
+	2. Input Daemon : `DONE`
+	3. Decls : `DONE`
+	4. Utils : `Remaining` (to hasten our experimentation we can make an unfair arbiter for now.
+Let's just do that for now and see if things are breaking apart from the seams.)
+	5. Main : `DONE`
 5. Understand and convert the testbench
 6. Understand how the entire set of build scripts, Makefiles etc... work together to make a system that is able to talk to each other
 # Input Daemon